Jaws (ride): History

+The original Jaws attraction on the Studio Tour originally opened a year after the release of Steven Spielberg's 1975 film at Universal Studios Hollywood and is still in operation.
+It is an attraction that features the moving shark animatronic from the film and other sets.
+The actual hero prop boat Orca was placed in the lagoon as a center piece, but was removed between 1991 and 1992 and chopped up for timber (Jaws director Steven Spielberg learned of the fate of the Orca, much to his anger, after noticing it gone while he was on the ride[7]).
+The shark as seen in the attraction has had cameos in multiple television shows and films including The Nude Bomb in 1980, the made-for-TV film The Harlem Globetrotters on Gilligan's Island in 1981, the episode "Hooray for Hollywood" from Diff'rent Strokes in 1984, and the episode "Fright Knight" from Knight Rider in 1986.
+The Amity Harbor/Village area that is associated with the Jaws attraction (minus the moving shark) was the set used in two Airwolf episodes "The American Dream" (Season 2) and "Where Have All the Children Gone" (Season 3).

-The original attraction at Universal Studios Florida was inspired by a small attraction on the long-running Studio Tour at Universal Studios Hollywood, in which the Studio Tour tram passes through several sets inspired by the 1975 film Jaws.
-The attraction at the Hollywood location opened in 1976 and is still in operation.
+The attraction at Universal Studios Florida was later inspired by original attraction from the long-running tour, in which the Studio Tour tram passes through several sets inspired by the 1975 film Jaws.
 For the Universal Studios Florida park project, Universal borrowed components of the Hollywood tram experience when designing the ride in Orlando.
 The original ride was designed by MCA/Universal Planning and Development, in association with Ride & Show Engineering, Inc., a company that designed the original scenes on the Studio Tour.
 Steven Spielberg, who directed the first film in the series, also served as a creative consultant for the new ride installation.

 Following the opening of Jaws within the park on June 7, 1990, it experienced frequent breakdowns as a result of the elaborate special effects involved, as did other opening day rides Kongfrontation and Earthquake: The Big One.
 However, while Universal was able to eventually resolve many of the technical bugs in the Kong and Earthquake rides, the Jaws ride continued to have issues and was often evacuated on a daily basis.
 Universal temporarily shut down the ride in August 1990 and sued Ride & Show Engineering, Inc., for neglect in the design of the ride.
 Through 1992, Universal had limited success in redesigning some aspects of the ride while the attraction remained closed.